-Academic Integrity: The Student Code of Conduct states that students should meet the following standard: "Eastern students observe the highest principles of academic integrity and support a campus environment conducive to scholarship."
-The Code defines plagiarism as: "is the use, without adequate attribution, of another person's words or thoughts as if they were one's own, failing to cite outside sources used in completion of the work, improperly citing sources, and submitting work that was previously completed for another class without prior approval from the instructor."
-This means you should not "borrow" a speech or outline, you cannot use a speech you wrote for a previous class (at EIU or elsewhere), and you should not quote or paraphrase without citing a source.
-At least 80% of your speeches should be in your own words.
+Academic Integrity: Students are expected to maintain principles of academic integrity and conduct as defined in EIU's Code of Conduct following standard: "Eastern students observe the highest principles of academic integrity and support a campus environment conducive to scholarship."
+The Code defines plagiarism as: "the use, without adequate attribution, of another person's words or thoughts as if they were one's own."
+This means you should not "borrow" a friend's speech or outline, you cannot use a speech you wrote for a previous class (at EIU or elsewhere), and you should not quote or paraphrase without citing a source.
 If you fail to verbally cite your sources during your speech, it is plagiarism.
 Lack of source citation will result in lowered speech grades, regardless of quality of delivery.
 At minimum a student who engages in academic dishonesty/plagiarism will receive a 0 (F) on the assignment and be reported to the Office of Student Standards.
 If there are multiple instances of academic dishonesty, the Office of Student Standards may sanction the student further, i.e., suspension for a semester or academic year or expulsion from the university.
-Your instructor reserves the right to utilize TurnItIn or other tools to evaluate your work. http://www.eiu.edu/judicial/studentconductcode.php
+Your instructor reserves the right to utilize TurnItIn or other tools to evaluate your work.